estuary/flow/examples/segment/README.md

 characteristics of the API.

-Uncomment / enable a materialization of toggles to the webhook in [flow.yaml](flow.yaml), and then start `flowctl-admin develop` again:
+Uncomment / enable a materialization of toggles to the webhook in [flow.yaml](flow.yaml), and then start `flowctl-go develop` again:

 ```yaml
 materializations: